Wilhelm Wien

-Wilhelm Carl Werner Otto Fritz Franz Wien ([ˈvɪlhɛlm ˈviːn]; 13 January 1864 – 30 August 1928) was a German physicist who, in 1893, used theories about heat and electromagnetism to deduce Wien's displacement law, which calculates the emission of a blackbody at any temperature from the emission at any one reference temperature.
+Wilhelm Carl Werner Otto Fritz Franz Wien ([ˈvɪlhɛlm ˈviːn]; 13 January 1864 – 30 August 1928) was a German physicist who used theories about heat and electromagnetism to deduce Wien's displacement law, which calculates the emission of a blackbody at any temperature from the emission at any one reference temperature.

 He also formulated an expression for the black-body radiation, which is correct in the photon-gas limit.
 His arguments were based on the notion of adiabatic invariance, and were instrumental for the formulation of quantum mechanics.
-Wien received the 1911 Nobel Prize for his work on heat radiation.
+Wien received the Nobel Prize in Physics in 1911 for his work on heat radiation.

 He was a cousin of Max Wien, inventor of the Wien bridge.

 Biography

 Early years

-Wien was born at Gaffken near Fischhausen, Province of Prussia (now Primorsk, Russia) as the son of landowner Carl Wien.
+Wien was born at Gaffken (now in Baltiysky District) near Fischhausen in the Province of Prussia as the son of landowner Carl Wien.
 In 1866, his family moved to Drachenstein near Rastenburg (now Kętrzyn, Poland).

 In 1879, Wien went to school in Rastenburg and from 1880 to 1882 he attended the city school of Heidelberg.
 In 1882 he attended the University of Göttingen and the University of Berlin.
 From 1883 to 1885, he worked in the laboratory of Hermann von Helmholtz and, in 1886, he received his Ph.D. with a thesis on the diffraction of light upon metals and on the influence of various materials upon the color of refracted light.
 From 1896 to 1899, Wien lectured at RWTH Aachen University.
-He became twice successor of Wilhelm Conrad Röntgen, in 1900 at the University of Würzburg and in 1919 at the University of Munich.
+He became twice successor of Wilhelm Conrad Röntgen, in 1900 at the University of Würzburg and in 1920 at the University of Munich.
 Wien was very active in science politics representing conservative and nationalistic positions though being not as extreme as sharing the attitude of those going to develop the "Deutsche Physik".
 He appreciated both Albert Einstein and relativity.